freedomofpress/securedrop/docs/set_up_admin_tails.rst

     git checkout 0.3.9
     git tag -v 0.3.9

-You should see ``Good signature from "Freedom of the Press Foundation Master Signing Key"`` in the output of that last command.
+You should see ``Good signature from "SecureDrop Release Signing Key"`` in the output of that last command.

 .. caution:: If you do not, signature verification has failed and you
              *should not* proceed with the installation.
 If this